1nv1n/angular-electron/README.md

 npm install
 ```

-If you want to generate Angular components with Angular-cli , you need to have installed `@angular/cli` in global context.
+If you want to generate Angular components with Angular-CLI , you need to have installed `@angular/cli` in global context.
-Please follow [Angular-cli documentation](https://github.com/angular/angular-cli) if you had installed a previous version of `angular-cli`.
+Please follow the [Angular-CLI documentation](https://github.com/angular/angular-cli) if you had installed a previous version of `angular-cli`.

 ``` bash
 npm install -g @angular/cli